civilservicelgbt/civilservicelgbt.github.io/_events/2022-08-23-bi-masculinities-an-event-for-all-lgbt-civil-servants-in-bi-visibility-week.md

 ---
 layout: event
-title: Bi+ Masculinities - an event for all LGBT+ Civil Servants in Bi Visibility Week
+title: Bi+ Masculinities - an event for all LGBT+ civil servants in Bi Visibility Week
 excerpt: >+
   An informative panel event focussing on “Bi+ Masculinities”.
 This is an event for our lesbian, gay, trans, ace and other colleagues and friends on the